adnane-o/awesome-ginf/README.md

 ## Advantages
++ Plenty of resources online: tutorials, videos, courses...
++ Computer science offers great opportunities for true creativity and innovativeness
++ Future opportunities in computer science are without boundaries
 + You can work from your own place wearing your underwear
 + All you need is on the internet & Google is your friend
 + You can go freelance in parallel with your full-time work or even your studies